stevensquires/deep-learning-polygenic-risk-predictions/README.md

 **Exploring the application of deep learning methods for polygenic risk score estimation**

-**This repository is being updated
+**This repository is being updated and additional files and code will be added.

 This paper uses several methods to make polygenic (or genetic) risk scores estimates from input SNPs.
 There is code for:
 MLP: This is a multi-layer perceptron which takes in some number of input SNPs and is trained to predict the final PRS